apache/druid/docs/multi-stage-query/reference.md

 druid.msq.intermediate.storage.tempDir=/path/to/your/temp/dir
 ```

-For information about these settings and others related to durable storage, see [Durable storage configurations](#durable-storage-configurations).
+For detailed information about the settings related to durable storage, see [Durable storage configurations](#durable-storage-configurations).

 ### Use durable storage for queries